 Over the past several years of writing about high-level special operations fitness, one recurring question I've received is whether I have any tips on becoming more mentally tough.
-I hate to sound like a grumpy old coach, but THERE ARE NO EASY TIPS!
+I hate to sound like a grumpy old coach, but there are no easy tips.
 There is no secret sauce that makes mental toughness magically appear in your life.
-Mental toughness and resilience are built slowly, sometimes taking years, and are often developed through the following stages:
+Mental toughness and resilience are built slowly, sometimes taking years, and often are developed through the following stages:

 When the work to achieve this new goal is realized, motivation can suffer.
-Motivation will only get you started.
-Maintaining motivation only occurs when the stages below are met, and this is a process that takes time.
-The challenge here is that time often brings pitfalls in the form of administrative headaches, physical injuries, or illness.
-As time progresses, you might sometimes feel like you are starting from scratch all over again, but you have to keep moving forward.
+Motivation only will get you started.
+Maintaining motivation only occurs when the stages below are met, and this takes time.
+The challenge here is that time often brings pitfalls in the form of administrative headaches, physical injuries or illness.
+As time progresses, you might feel like you are starting from scratch again, but you have to keep moving forward.

 Habit: We are all creatures of habit.
-Dropping habits that are bad for us is just as challenging as creating new habits -- sometimes harder.
-You often have to do both in order to achieve new goals you are motivated to accomplish.
+Dropping habits that are bad for us is just as challenging as creating new habits, sometimes harder.
+You often have to do both to achieve new goals you are motivated to accomplish.
 After you have completed several weeks of the journey toward accomplishing your goal, doing the little things to help build your foundation, you will find that you have created a habit.

 Turning a weakness into a strength requires discipline.
 Likewise, you may need discipline to help drop your ego and seek help.
 If you feel like you do not have all of the answers and are seeing no results, it may be time to reach out for assistance.
-Discipline is not only linked to military performance -- we all need it in life.
+Discipline is linked not only to military performance; we all need it in life.

-These tasks may take the form of school work, learning to swim or run, lifting weights, or anything that requires constant repetition before you see improvement.
+These tasks may take the form of schoolwork, learning to swim or run, lifting weights or anything that requires constant repetition before you see improvement.
 Once you have made this process a habit, you have developed a working level of discipline.
-Soon you will find that you are more disciplined in other areas of your life as well.
+You soon will find that you are more disciplined in other areas of your life as well.

 Finally, you achieve mental toughness.
 Before reaching this final stage of the process, you must master the above stages.
 There will be times when you are physically beat down and exhausted, and your mental toughness will help you find that second wind or "the fuel when the tank is empty."
 Often, this is part of the pinnacle of the challenge that you set in front of yourself years ago.
 It will come to this very moment.
 Just you and no one else.

-HOW BAD DO YOU WANT IT?
+How bad do you want it?
 I am a firm believer that you cannot measure someone's heart, but you can test it to an extreme level.
-Some believe that you are either born with this mental toughness, or not.
+Some believe that you are either born with this mental toughness or not.
 In my experience both personally and as a coach, it is a bit of both.

+Mental toughness can be built, but it may take years.
 Building a never-quit work ethic is the end result of any difficult accomplishment that takes everything from you to overcome.
-Find a goal, set a course, stay focused, and NEVER QUIT.
+Find a goal, set a course, stay focused and never quit.